Cougar men set to take on Texas A&M in NIT semifinals at Madison Square Garden

 NEW YORK — The defensive philosophies aren’t similar, but the results have been comparable.

-When Washington State and Texas A&M meet Tuesday night in the semifinal round of the NIT, two of the country’s top defensive units will take the floor at Madison Square Garden.
+When Washington State and Texas A&M meet Tuesday night, March 29, in the semifinal round of the NIT, two of the country’s top defensive units will take the floor at Madison Square Garden.

-“We’re both good defensively, but just differently,” WSU men's basketball coach Kyle Smith said Monday over Zoom.
+“We’re both good defensively, but just differently,” WSU coach Kyle Smith said Monday over Zoom.
 “They’re smaller, stronger, more athletic.

-“They’re trying to speed you up, whereas we’re more: play straight up and make it hard for you to finish at the rim, and make it hard for you to get threes.”
+“They’re trying to speed you up, whereas we’re more: play straight up and make it hard for you to finish at the rim, and make it hard for you to get 3s.”

 The top-seeded Aggies (26-12) boast the NCAA’s No. 31 defense, according to the highly respected analytics of statistician Ken Pomeroy, who ranks fourth-seeded WSU (22-14) 26th nationally by the same metrics.